 Exercise plays a role in maintaining insulin and BMI levels, which may help stave off dementia by protecting gray matter volume in the brain.
 Exercise is especially effective when combined with beet juice consumption.

+Scientists are increasingly recognizing the capacity of physical activity to maintain and compensate for the deterioration of nerve cell function.
 The Mtss1L gene encodes a protein that causes bending of the cell membrane.
 Researchers discovered that when this gene is activated by short bursts of exercise, it promotes small growths on neurons known as dendritic spines—the site at which synapses form.
 In effect, the study showed that an acute burst of exercise is enough to prime the brain for learning.

 Signals from stressed (via exercise) muscles rely on an enzyme called Amyrel amylase and its product, the disaccharide maltose.
 These stress signals can protect the brain and retina from aging.
 The signals work by preventing the buildup of misfolded protein aggregates.